UnknownNPC/telegram-media-extractor-bot/README.md

 ## Overview

-Telegram Media Extractor Bot is a Scala 3 project designed to download media from external platforms (currently Twitter and Instagram in test mode) and post it to a specified Telegram group.
-The bot uses Selenium for downloading media files and interacts with Telegram's API to upload and share these files.
+Telegram Media Extractor Bot is a Scala 3 project designed to download media from external platforms  and post it to a specified Telegram group or/and Twitter account.

-**This project does not aim to provide stability or production-grade reliability.
-It is primarily intended as a convenience tool for reposting media.**
+Instagram is currently under development, but it can likely download images if valid `WEB_CLIENT_COOKIES` are provided.

+The bot supports integration with Telegram and Twitter.
+It downloads media files and posts them to these platforms if the environment variables are set for each integration.

 ## Usage